 Poor sleep affects your body’s production of insulin, a hormone that controls blood sugar levels in the body.
 The incorrect usage of insulin in the body causes high blood sugar and can increase the risk of Type 2 diabetes.

 Sleep affects the two hormones that control the feelings of hunger and fullness, leptin and ghrelin.
 Leptin tells your body when you are full, and ghrelin tells your body when you are hungry.
 Without proper sleep, your body can produce more ghrelin and less leptin, causing you to overeat.

 A lack of sleep could also cause you to feel too tired to exercise, which could also contribute to weight gain.

 Compromised Mental Health

-Sleep is not only vital to your physical health, but also to your mental health.
+Sleep is not only vital to your physical health, sleep is important for mental health too.
 A lack of sleep can affect your memory, concentration and mood, and it can put you at an increased risk for anxiety or depression.
 Being groggy throughout the day because of a lack of sleep can also increase your risk of accidents.

 You may think you can outrun your sleep problems, but a lack of quality sleep will eventually catch up to you, and the result could be destructive to your health.
 If you are having trouble sleeping, don’t wait until it’s too late.
 Check out these 5 tips to help you fall asleep and stay asleep.